risc0/risc0/examples/voting-machine/README.md

-# Voting machine on RISC Zero
+# Voting Machine on RISC Zero

 A simple voting machine built on the RISC Zero platform.